Active Sensors: [Remote sensing] Active sensors illuminates its target and measures the reflected backscatter that returns back to the sensor.

 Systematic Sampling: [statistics] Systematic sampling involves selecting samples using a regular and ordered sampling framework.

-Systeme Pour l’Observation de la Terre (SPOT) Satellites: [remote sensing] SPOT satellites are a group of French high resolution optical imaging Earth observation satellite which has been in operation for over 20 years.
+Système Pour l’Observation de la Terre (SPOT) Satellites: [remote sensing] SPOT satellites are a group of French high resolution optical imaging Earth observation satellite which has been in operation for nearly 35 years.

 Terrestrial Reference System: [geodesy] The terrestrial reference system is a set of measured points used to define a geodetic datum.

-Thematic Layer: [data structure] A thematic layer is a distinct spatial entity in a data layer.
-They are usually delineated as points, lines and polygons.
+Thematic Layer: [data structure] A thematic layer is a distinct spatial entity in a data layer that are usually delineated as points, lines and polygons.

-Thematic Mapper (TM): [remote sensing] The Thematic Mapper was a high resolution scanner on Landsat satellites (Landsat 4 and 5).
-It collected images in visible, near infrared, mid infrared and thermal bands of the EM spectrum.
+Thematic Mapper (TM): [remote sensing] The Thematic Mapper is a high resolution scanner on Landsat satellites (Landsat 4 and 5) that collects images in visible, near infrared, mid infrared and thermal bands of the EM spectrum.

-Topography: [software] Topography is the study and mapping of Earth’s features including land surfaces, relief (relative positions and elevations) and the position of natural (water features, physiographic features, etc.) and constructed features (boundaries, cities, parks, landmarks, transportation, buildings, etc.)
+Topography: [software] Topography is the study and mapping of Earth’s features including land surfaces, relief, natural, and constructed features.

-Topologically Integrated Geographic Encoding and Referencing (TIGER): [organization] TIGER is the central hub for United States census data (as well as territories like Samoa, Puerto Rico and Guam).
-TIGER also is an inventory of other spatial data related to rivers, lakes, buildings, cities, political areas and roads.
+Topologically Integrated Geographic Encoding and Referencing (TIGER): [organization] TIGER is the central hub for United States census data with an inventory of other spatial data related to rivers, lakes, buildings, cities, political areas and roads.

-Traverse: [surveying] A traverse is a set of survey stations along spanning a survey.
-Traverses are closed when they return to their starting point.
+Traverse: [surveying] A traverse is a set of survey stations spanning along a survey and are closed when returning to a starting point.